 THE REASON WHY?

-Outside play encourages children to explore, to experience a sense of wonder, to develop problem-solving skills, and to develop a shared respect for each other when they ensure their own safety and that of others.
+Engaging in outdoor play encourages children to explore, fosters a sense of wonder, cultivates problem-solving skills, and nurtures a shared respect for one another as they collectively ensure their safety and the safety of their peers.

 FREQUENTLY ASKED QUESTIONS